AstroDetlev/PiBook_on_AcerTravelMate4001/README.md

 # PiBook_on_AcerTravelMate4001
 A dead Acer Travelmate 4001WLMI may become alive again with a "Raspberry Pi heart" in it

-There ar eeasier wys to get a PiBook, but I want to figure it out how to do this.
+There are easier ways to get a PiBook, but I want to figure it out how to do this.
 My plan:

 a) If possible use the housing of the TravelMate.
 Maybe there is not enough space.

-b) Use the existing keyboard matrix (german layout, 89 keys) Using a bigger Arduino with many I/O to deal with 24 the pins.
+b) Use the existing keyboard matrix (german layout, 89 keys, curved) Using a bigger Arduino with many I/O to deal with 24 the pins.
   Currently in use is an full size Arduino Mega2560.
 Maybe a miniaturized version will be the final version. current state: